Dioptas/Dioptas/README.md

 the program can be started by running the executable (e.g. Dioptas.exe or Dioptas).
 Under MacOS X the folder will contain an app folder which can be double-clicked for starting.
 Please accept the security prompts.

+Unfortunately, I am currently unable to create working App for MacOS X. Users of this convoluted operation system need to install dioptas using "pip" and then start it from the commandline. (see below)

 ### Code

 In order to make changes to the source code yourself or always get the latest development versions you need to install